Viability and Arbitrage under Knightian Uncertainty: The Efficient Market Hypothesis

 We consider a generalization of the original EMH to Knightian uncertainty that shares a certain analogy with Bewley's incomplete expected utility model (\cite{Bewley02}) and Gilboa and Schmeidler's maxmin expected utility (\cite{GilboaSchmeidler89})\footnote{For the relation between the two approaches, compare also the discussion of objective and subjective ambiguity in \cite{GilboaMaccheroniMarinacciSchmeidler10}.}.
-Agents might have different subjective perceptions, but they share a common set of priors $\cM$.
-Their preferences are weakly monotone with respect to the uniform order induced by expectations over the set of priors.

-More formally, let $\Om$ be a metric space and $\cM$ be a convex, weak$^*$-closed set of common priors on $(\Om, \cF)$.
-Define a semi-norm
+Let $\Om$ be a metric space with metric $d$ and Borel sets $\cF$.
+Let $\cM$ be a convex, weak$^*$-closed set of priors on $(\Om, \cF)$.
+Define the semi-norm

 Let $\cL^1(\Om,\cF,\cM)$ be the closure of continuous and bounded functions on $\Om$ under the semi-norm $\|\cdot\|_\cM$.
 If we identify the functions which are $\P$-almost surely equal for every $\P \in \cM$, then $\cH=\cL^1(\Om,\cF,\cM)$ is a Banach space.
-Furthermore, the topological dual of $\cL^1(\Om,\cF,\cM)$ can be identified with probability measures that admit a bounded density with respect to some measure in $\cM$, compare \cite{BionNadalKervarec12,BeissnerDenis18}.
+The topological dual of $\cL^1(\Om,\cF,\cM)$ can be identified with probability measures that admit a bounded density with respect to some measure in $\cM$ (\cite{BionNadalKervarec12,BeissnerDenis18}).
 Therefore, any absolutely continuous martingale functional $\Q\in \cQ_{ac}$ is a probability measure and $\cM$ is closed in the weak$^*$ topology induced by $\cL^1(\Om,\cF,\cM)$.

 Consider the uniform order induced by expectations over $\cM$,